Vyxal/Vyxal/documents/knowledge/elements.md

 -------------------------------
 ## ∆p (Nearest Prime to a Number)

-Get the prime number closest to a given number
+Get the prime number closest to a given number, get the greater to break ties

 ### Overloads